namaggarwal/splitwise/README.md

 This is the python sdk for Splitwise APIs.
 At this point only GET requests are supported.
 Pull requests and bug reports are welcomed.

+## Latest Version

+The latest version of splitwise SDK is Splitwise-0.0.3

 ## Installation

 Install using pip :